sailfishos-patches/patchmanager/README.md

 ### Developing, testing, debugging and translating Patches

 Additional, in depth information for developing, testing, debugging and translating Patches is available in [the Wiki](https://github.com/sailfishos-patches/patchmanager/wiki).
-Exemplary Patches to depict the aforementioned formats are provided [in the `doc` directory](https://github.com/sailfishos-patches/patchmanager/tree/master/doc).
+Exemplary Patches to depict the aforementioned formats are provided in [the `doc` directory](https://github.com/sailfishos-patches/patchmanager/tree/master/doc), plus aforementioned [RPM-Patch "Disable glass avatar"](https://github.com/CODeRUS/sailfishos-disable-glass-avatar).

+Specifically the tool [sailfish-patch by ichthyosaurus](https://github.com/ichthyosaurus/sailfish-patch#readme) might be helpful to support implementing, debugging and testing Patches.

 ## Information for Patchmanager developers

 Some in depth information for developing, testing, debugging and translating Patchmanager is available in [the Wiki](https://github.com/sailfishos-patches/patchmanager/wiki).

+The [Patchmanager Testcases](https://github.com/sailfishos-patches/patchmanager/tree/master/tests) might be helpful to support implementing, debugging and testing Patchmanager.
+For details see the [README](https://github.com/sailfishos-patches/patchmanager/blob/master/tests/README.md), RPMs are available at [OpenRepos](https://openrepos.net/content/patchmanager/patchmanager-testcases) and SailfishOS:Chum.